mat-1/Burger/README.md

 # Fork info

-This is a fork of Burger with hacky and partially-broken fixes that are only intended to work on the latest Minecraft snapshot, meant for use in [Azalea](https://github.com/mat-1/azalea)'s code generator.
+This is a maintained fork of Burger that only targets the latest Minecraft snapshot.
+It was created for use in [Azalea](https://github.com/mat-1/azalea)'s code generator, so features that aren't necessary for that purpose will not be maintained and might be removed in the future.

 # Burger
 Burger is a "framework" for automatically extracting data